 The Bread Loaf director and associate director are available year-round to advise students about their status in the program and their course and campus choices.
 During the summer, Bread Loaf faculty are also available to assist on any academic matters.

-Course registration begins the second week of February and continues on a rolling basis until the beginning of the summer session.
+Course registration begins the second or third week of February and continues on a rolling basis until the beginning of the summer session.
 Students will receive detailed registration information before the registration season begins.
 MA candidates will also receive a Group Unit Requirement form that outlines their progress toward the degree, listing the group and unit requirements they have so far fulfilled.
 MLitt students will receive an MLitt Concentration Requirements form that outlines their progress in fulfilling their concentration and unit requirements.